-This month, JoVE proudly published “Exploring the Effects of Spaceflight on Mouse Physiology using the Open Access NASA GeneLab Platform.”
+In January 2019, JoVE proudly published “Exploring the Effects of Spaceflight on Mouse Physiology using the Open Access NASA GeneLab Platform.”
 The authors are part of a NASA research team under Dr. Sylvain Costes, and based at NASA Ames Research Center near Silicon Valley.

 The article protocol will enable researchers to better explore the effects of space flight on animals and, ultimately, humans.
 It looks at how a typical space-based rodent experiment must be conducted to yield transparent and reproducible results.
 The video also details the kind of information these experiments can provide, and how it can be shared via a special NASA database platform.

 The resulting space biology discoveries could “change the design of future space missions and activities,” state the protocol authors.